Truths Christians must Embrace to Prevent More Moral Failure in the Church-

 This essentially means:

-Get it in the wrong way-
+Get it in the wrong way

 Interestingly enough, the most totalitarian and repressive countries on earth are also, at least on the surface, some of the most serene and peaceful places on earth.
 You don’t see a lot of dissent or griping or protesting in dystopian regimes.
-However, the people in those places are not behaving in a peaceful manner because they are thrilled with their circumstances and it is well their souls.
+However, the people in those places are not behaving in a peaceful manner because they are thrilled with their circumstances and all is well their souls.
 Beneath the veneer of peace and tranquility, there is a tyrant who rules with an iron fist.
 No one is allowed to tell the truth or say what they believe unless the tyrant gives them the go ahead.
 The same thing can happen in our families, churches, businesses and friendships.
 A strong personality or leader keeps the peace, not by leading well, working through interpersonal problems or helping people to figure out how to figure out their issues.
 Rather, the leader keeps the peace through intimidation and coercion.
 Sometimes the coercion is stated verbally.
 Most of the time it’s implied.
 Sometimes the threat is physical, more often it’s social or relational.
 Typically, anyone brave enough or dumb enough to voice their concerns ends up on the “outside” of the church, family or friend group.
 The only way to deal with a leader who sows false peace is to leave the situation or confront the problem head-on.

 Want it for the wrong reasons-